PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Video-Search/quickstarts/sdk-java-quickstart.md

 ---
-title: "Hızlı Başlangıç: Java için Bing Video arama SDK'sını kullanarak video Ara"
+title: 'Quickstart: Search for videos using the SDK for Java - Bing Video Search'
 titleSuffix: Azure Cognitive Services
-description: Bu hızlı başlangıçta, Java için Bing Video arama SDK'sını kullanarak video arama istekleri göndermek için kullanın.
+description: Use this quickstart to send video search requests using the Bing Video Search SDK for Java.
 services: cognitive-services
 author: aahill
 manager: nitinme